karledenstal/karledenstal.dev/src/content/projects/seb.md

 title: "Frontend Developer - Fraud Prevention"
 company: "SEB"
 period: "2024/08 - Now"
-stack: ["Next.js", "ElasticSearch", "Javascript", "Git"]
+stack: ["Next.js", "ElasticSearch", "Javascript", "Git", "Typescript", "JSDoc"]
 ---

 SEB is one of the largest banks in Sweden and the Nordics.
 It is a Swedish company that operates in finance.